coreyshuman/coreyshuman.com/content/articles/camera-gimbal-demo.md

   - stereoscopic-gimbal
 ---

 Here is a demonstration of the Stereoscopic camera gimbal I built.
-The 3-axis gimbal’s motion is synced to an Oculus Rift.
-The gimbal hardware was built primarily with with Actobotics parts and Hitec Servos from [ServoCity.com](https://servocity.com).
+The 3-axis gimbal’s motion is synchronized to an Oculus Rift.
+I constructed the gimbal hardware with Actobotics parts and Hitec Servos from [ServoCity.com](https://servocity.com).

 <youtube
     src='https://www.youtube.com/embed/CPxq4g-SNAc?si=MywA-GjbnuZO8VZf'